MicrosoftDocs/data-integration/data-integration/gateways-business-continuity-and-disaster-recovery.md

 ms.author: lle
 ---

-# Business Continuity and Disaster Recovery (BCDR) for Gateways
+# Business continuity and disaster recovery (BCDR) for gateways

 Microsoft Fabric and Power Platform support two gateway types to enable secure data movement and access across hybrid networks: the On-premises Data Gateway and the Virtual Network Data Gateway.
 This document outlines their Business Continuity and Disaster Recovery (BCDR) behavior across different levels of Azure service availability disruptions.